 “And there is yet another obstacle: The pancreatic cancer cells inside the crust are very stressed,” Lee says.
 “Under stress, these cells turn on a pro-survival defense mechanism that makes the cancer cells even harder to kill.
 Throughout my career, I have studied this pro-survival response.”

 One of the major players in the pro-survival defense mechanism is the glucose-regulated protein 78 (GRP78).
 This protein is known to researchers as a very important tool in cancer’s defense mechanism — but its role in pancreatic cancer cells is still not clear.
 Lee’s lab has focused on studying GRP78 as a new target for pancreatic cancer, using genetic tools to understand its function in the development of cancer.

-Using a mouse model with both normal levels of GRP78 and one with only 50 percent of GRP78 in the pancreas, Lee’s team added a mutant KRAS gene to initiate pancreatic cancer.
-The mouse with half the amount of GRP78 — which researchers previously determined would not affect otherwise normal organ development in mice — had a smaller incidence of cancer than the mouse with 100 percent production of GRP78, which indicates that GRP78 is required for cancer development, Lee says.
+Using mouse models with both normal levels of GRP78 and one with only 50% of GRP78 in the pancreas, Lee’s team added a mutant KRAS gene to initiate pancreatic cancer.
+The mouse with half the amount of GRP78 — which researchers previously determined would not affect otherwise normal organ development in mice — had a smaller incidence of cancer than the mouse with 100% production of GRP78, which indicates that GRP78 is required for cancer development, according to Lee.